-DOH-Palm Beach Issues Blue-Green Algae Health Alert For Lake Okeechobee
+DOH-Palm Beach Issues Blue-Green Algae Health Alert for Lake Okeechobee

 Contact:

-Communications Office
+Communications Office chd50contactus@flhealth.gov 561-671-4014

-561-671-4014

-chd50contactus@flhealth.gov

-Palm Beach County, Fla. - The Florida Department of Health in Palm Beach County (DOH-Palm Beach) has issued a health alert for the presence of harmful blue-green algae toxins in the Lake Okeechobee in the following locations:
+Palm Beach County Fla. - The Florida Department of Health in Palm Beach County (DOH-Palm Beach) has issued a health alert for the presence of harmful blue-green algae toxins at Lake Okeechobee - S352 and Lake Okeechobee - S351.
+The alert is in response to a water sample taken on June 12, 2024.
+The public should exercise caution in and around the referred areas.
+This is a recreational surface water caution, drinking water is not affected.